Homogenization for dislocation based gradient visco-plasticit: Unfolding the -operator

 \section{Unfolding the $\Curl\Curl$-operator}

-Our method is based on the Helmholtz-Weyl decomposition for vector fields in general $L^q$-spaces over a domain $\Omega$.
+Our method is based on the Helmholtz-Weyl decomposition for vector fields in general $L^q$-spaces over a domain $\Omega$ with a $C^2$-boundary $\partial\Omega$.
 It turns out (see \cite[Theorem 2.1(2)]{Kozono09}) that the following theorem holds. \begin{Theor} Let $1<q<\infty$.
 Every $v\in L^q(\Omega,{\mathbb R}^3)$ can be uniquely decompose as

 where $h\in X^q_{har}(\Omega,\cR^3)$, $w\in V^q_{\sigma}(\Omega,\cR^3)$ and $z\in W^{1,q}(\Omega,\cR^3)$, and the triple $(h,w,z)$ satisfies the inequality

 where $C$ is a constant depending on $\Omega$ and $q$.
 If there is another triple of functions $(\tilde h, \tilde w, \tilde z)$ such that $v$ can be written in the form